 Earned Income Disallowance.
-The earned income disallowance is discussed in section 6-I.E below.
+The earned income disallowance for persons with disabilities is discussed in section 6-I.E below.

-6-I.E. EARNED INCOME DISALLOWANCE [24 CFR 960.255; Streamlining Final Rule (SFR) Federal Register 3/8/16]
+6-I.E. EARNED INCOME DISALLOWANCE FOR PERSONS WITH DISABILITIES [24 CFR 5.617]

-The earned income disallowance (EID) encourages people to enter the work force by not including the full value of increases in earned income for a period of time.
-The full text of 24 CFR 960.255 is included as Exhibit 6-4 at the end of this chapter.
+The earned income disallowance (EID) encourages people with disabilities to enter the work force by not including the full value of increases in earned income for a period of time.
+The full text of 24 CFR 5.617 is included as Exhibit 6-4 at the end of this chapter.
 Eligibility criteria and limitations on the disallowance are summarized below.